rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 [According to a UK
 blogger](http://doctorbeet.blogspot.co.uk/2013/11/lg-smart-tvs-logging-usb-fil
-enames-and.html), LG Smart TVs not only offer "smart" features, but also track your viewing habits _extremely_ closely by submitting events back to LG and to LG's advertising affiliates.
+enames-and.html), LG Smart TVs not only offer “smart” features, but also track your viewing habits _extremely_ closely by submitting events back to LG and to LG's advertising affiliates.